mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 - **Negatively trending** (pride, fear, anger, shame, etc.): we are moving *away* from coherance.
 - **Positively trending** (love, reason, peace, enlightenment, etc.): we are moving *towards* coherance.

 Blend with and invite further up if postively trending to elevate the emotional state.
 If the energy wave is negatively trending, don't fight fire with fire.
-Blend into and connect with the energy without being consumed by it and hold the lifeline downwards for your partner or yourself to move above the line.
+Blend into and connect with the energy without being consumed by it and hold the lifeline downwards for your partner or yourself to move postively.

 ### Conclusion